swissgeo/web-control/README.md

-# Swissgeo control
+# SWISSGEO control

-This is the frontend ("business portal") for the Swissgeo control infrastructure.
+This is the frontend ("business portal") for the SWISSGEO control infrastructure.

 ## Quickstart